-- All UTHSC students are bound by this Honor Code and pledge to act in accordance with its principles.
-Any knowledge of a violation shall be reported in accordance with the provisions and procedures of the Honor Code.
-Students who have accepted admission into an academic program at the UTHSC are expected to behave in a professional manner, adhering to high moral and ethical standards in the classroom, in laboratories, and in patient care settings.
-The items listed below are only examples of behaviors that are covered by the Honor Code; they do not constitute a complete list. - a.
+- A. Students who have accepted admission into an academic program at the University of Tennessee Health Science Center are expected to behave in a professional manner, adhering to high moral and ethical standards in the classroom, in laboratories, and in patient care settings. - a.
 Appropriate behavior in the classroom includes adherence to faculty directives regarding: - i. the materials that may be consulted during tests; - ii. the extent of collaboration that is acceptable during tests and during the completion of class assignments; and - iii. the appropriate use of electronic technology in various settings. - b.
-Appropriate behavior in the laboratory includes: - i. adherence to faculty directives regarding completion of individual vs. group assignments; - ii. accurate reporting of laboratory results; and - iii. appropriate acknowledgement of contributions from other individuals or from other sources. - c.
-Appropriate behavior in a clinical setting includes: - i. adherence to regulations regarding attendance and participation on clinical teams;
+Appropriate behavior in the laboratory includes: - adherence to faculty directives regarding completion of individual vs. group assignments; - ii. accurate reporting of laboratory results; and - iii. appropriate acknowledgement of contributions from other individuals or from other sources. - c.
+Appropriate behavior in a clinical setting includes: - i. adherence to regulations regarding attendance and participation on clinical teams: - ii. appropriate use of patient records; - iii. timely completion of reports; and - iv. provision of quality patient care.